This post may contain affiliate links. Please read my disclosure policy for more details.

 - Chop pickled cucumber and fresh herbs and whisk olive oil, mustard, cider vinegar and seasoning

-Potatoes: the best potatoes for a potato and egg salad are new or waxy potatoes such as Yukon Gold, and red potatoes that hold their shape and keep their texture in the salad without falling apart when you chop them up and toss them with dressing.
+The best potatoes for a potato and egg salad are new or waxy potatoes such as Yukon Gold, and red potatoes that hold their shape, and keep their texture in the salad without falling apart when you chop them up and toss them with dressing.

 I cook them with the skin on.
 I think that potato skins add both texture, nutrients and flavor to the dish.
 If you do leave the skin on, however, it’s important to make sure there’s enough skinned surface area to absorb the dressing, which means choosing slightly bigger potatoes and cutting them into halves.

-Eggs: for this salad, I boil the eggs for 7 minutes, that gives me a soft but firmly set yolk.
+For this salad, I boil the eggs for 7 minutes, perfect for a soft but firmly set yolk.
 Not too runny, not to firm, just in between, which works beautifully alongside potatoes.

 It keeps well in the fridge for up to 1 day.
 I wouldn’t advise more than one day because of the soft boiled egg.